The Bachelorette Recap Jordan Gets Naked

 Group Date # 2

 What’s better than trash-talking the men of The Bachelorette?
 Little kids doing it for you.
 Becca graciously invites three kids — from central casting, I hope — to coach her men through dodgeball.
 The kids are vicious, or at least that’s what the men are told to say.
 Christon says the one girl, who’s wearing glasses and pigtails, is “savage.”
 One of the little kids hollers “trash!” when a guy can’t hit an incoming ball.
-Becca briefly plays dodgeball with the men in a pair of enviable silver shorts and the men are afraid to hit her with the ball.
-It’s a Catch-22, guys: Either you hit her and look like a winner, or you don’t hit her, and you’re called out for smacking the Bachelorette.
+Becca briefly plays dodgeball with the men in a pair of enviable silver shorts, and the men are afraid to hit her with the ball.
+It’s a Catch-22, guys: Either you hit her and look like a vicious winner, or you don’t hit her, and you're a very kind but very cowardly player.

 Advertisement